laurenM25/Lifeguard-Translations/README.md

 # Lifeguard-Translations

 #### note:
 This is a work in progress.
 I began this project summer of 2024, inspired by my experiences lifeguarding at a pool with many spanish-speaking guests.
+I returned to work on it January 2025.
 I hope to bit-by-bit make this site a hub for essential vocabulary needed to communicate with pool patrons.

 ### current features:
 Using merriam webster's spanish-english dictionary api and a google translate api, I provide translations and basic dictionary information for a user request.
 Sentences translated from english into spanish come with a pop up dictionary feature when the user hovers over each word of the sentence.